chchan585/Toolbelt/EC2/vscode-tunnel-helper/README.md

         sudo -i -u dev code-server --accept-server-license-terms

     In console.
-It will prompt a github link ffor you to do the registration work.
+It will prompt a github link for you to do the registration work.
 Follow the instruction to finish the registration work.
 Then, test if the tunnel works by visiting the web version.

 3. Press `Ctrl + C` to terminate the tunnel.